mitmproxy/mitmproxy/README.rst

     tox

-If you want to conduct an extensive testing with full coverage report, you can run it using the following command:
+To run complete tests with a full coverage report, you can use the following command:

 .. code-block:: bash